Knowledge is power. To make an informed decision about the abortion pill, it is important to know the facts.

 Women who begin the process of chemical abortion may experience feelings of regret and severe anxiety.

-If you have already taken mifepristone, the first of the two pills, but have not yet taken the second pill, it may not be too late.
+If you have already taken the first pill, but have not yet taken the second pill, it may not be too late.
 A progesterone treatment commonly used to prevent miscarriages may be able to help.

 - Immediately call 877-558-0333 for confidential help.